 ATAR Economics

 Economics explores the choices that all people, groups and societies face as they confront the ongoing problem of satisfying their unlimited wants with limited resources.
-The Economics ATAR course aims to develop students’ ability to analyse the allocation, utilisation and distribution of scarce resources that determine our wealth and wellbeing.
-The study of Economics provides a framework for examining society’s issues and identifying possible solutions which assist decision making.
+The Economics ATAR course aims to develop students’ ability to analyse the allocation, utilisation and distribution of scarce resources that determine our wealth and well-being.
+The study of Economics provides a framework for examining society’s issues and identifying possible solutions which assist decision-making.

 - Unit One – Microeconomics